Locating and Editing Factual Associations in GPT: Interventions on Activations Activations for Tracing Information Flow

-Based on causal traces, we posit a specific mechanism for knowledge storage: each midlayer MLP module accepts inputs that encode a subject, then produces outputs that recall memorized properties about that subject.
-Middle layer MLP outputs accumulate, then the summed knowledge is copied to the last token by attention at high layers.
+Based on causal traces, we posit a specific mechanism for storage of factual associations: each midlayer MLP module accepts inputs that encode a subject, then produces outputs that recall memorized properties about that subject.
+Middle layer MLP outputs accumulate information, then the summed information is copied to the last token by attention at high layers.

-This hypothesis localizes knowledge along three dimensions, placing it (1) in the MLP modules (2) at specific middle layers (3) and specifically during processing the last token of the subject.
+This hypothesis localizes factual association along three dimensions, placing it (i) in the MLP modules (ii) at specific middle layers (iii) and specifically at the processing of the subject's last token.
 It is consistent with the~\citet{geva-etal-2021-transformer} view that MLP layers store knowledge, and the~\citet{anthropic2021} study showing an information-copying role for self-attention.
 Furthermore, informed by the \citet{zhao2021non} finding that transformer layer order can be exchanged with minimal change in behavior, we propose that this picture is complete.
 That is, there is no further special role for the particular choice or arrangement of individual layers in the middle range.
-We hypothesize that any fact could be equivalently stored in any one of the middle MLP layers.

-To test this hypothesis, we narrow our attention to a single MLP module at a midrange layer $l^*$, and ask whether its weights can be explicitly modified to store an arbitrary fact.
+We conjecture that any fact could be equivalently stored in any one of the middle MLP layers.
+To test our hypothesis, we narrow our attention to a single MLP module at a mid-range layer $l^*$, and ask whether its weights can be explicitly modified to store an arbitrary fact.